netdata/netdata/backends/prometheus/README.md

 We will use the following `prometheus.yml` file.
 Save it at `/opt/prometheus/prometheus.yml`.

-Make sure to replace `your.netdata.ip` with the IP or hostname of the host running netdata.
+Make sure to replace `your.netdata.ip` with the IP or hostname of the host running Netdata.

 ```yaml
 # my global config